 He makes me lie down in green pastures; He leads me beside quiet waters. – Psalm 23:2

-Not only does Jesus meet all of our needs, He takes us where we need to be.
+Not only does Jesus meet all of our needs, but He also takes us where we need to be.
 (And I don’t know about you, but green pastures and quiet waters sound rather amazing!)

 He restores my soul; He guides me in the paths of righteousness for His name’s sake. – Psalm 23:3